Back facade of the small Gothic church of La Spina (the Thorn) sitting on the riverwalk in Pisa, Tuscany

 Verbs, Conditional Mood

-The conditional is a verbal mood used to express a wish or a desire, to request something politely, to give advice, and to imagine possible outcomes.
+The conditional is a verbal used to express a wish or a desire, to request something politely, to give advice, and to imagine possible outcomes.
 The conditional has two tenses: the present conditional and the past conditional.

 In this post we are going to focus on the present conditional: how to use it and form it.
 In English, the present conditional is the equivalent of “would + verb.”
 Keep reading to learn more about it!